TomRadford/office-space-manager/README.md

 ## Deployment

-You can also deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.
+To deploy can follow deployment guides like one on [Docker](https://create.t3.gg/en/deployment/docker) for more information.
+Sadly, services that utilise serverless functions like Cloudflare workers/pages and Vercel wont work without some R&D due to the SQLite requirement (because you need a persistent file system in a regular Node environment)

 ## Tech Stack